-According to a report by GQ dated March 2022, this striking vertical palace has an estimated value of nearly USD 1 billion and has some out-of-the-world features and amenities.
+According to a report by GQ dated March 2022, this striking vertical palace has an estimated value of nearly USD 1 billion (over HKD 7 billion) and has some out-of-the-world features and amenities.
 Designed by Chicago-based architecture firm Perkins&Will and California–based hospitality design company Hirsch Bedner Associates, encompassing an area of around 37,200 square metres, Antilia has 27 floors with extra high ceilings.
 It also has a private ice cream outlet, private movie theatre, a huge temple, sprawling terrace gardens and many luxurious guest rooms.

 This mammoth building is designed in a way that despite its height, it can withstand earthquakes of magnitude 8 on the Richter scale.
 It also has a health spa, nine high-speed elevators, a ballroom and yoga studio as well as a six-storied parking space to accommodate the incredibly large fleet of luxury cars belonging to the Ambani family.
 Additionally, to escape the scorching heat, there is also an in-house snow room.